What is Intron A?

 Store this medicine in the refrigerator.
 Do not freeze.
 After mixing the powder with a diluent, store this mixture in the refrigerator and use it within 24 hours.

-Each single-use vial (bottle) of this medicine is for one use only.
+Each mixture or single-use vial (bottle) of this medicine is for one use only.
 Throw it away after one use, even if there is still medicine left inside.
 Throw away any leftover medicine in a multi-dose vial 30 days after the first use.

 What happens if I miss a dose?